Argoneum/masternode/README.md

-# Masternode guide and script files related to ARGO masternode
+# Masternode guide and script files related to Argoneum masternode

-Welcome to our ARGO masternode repository.
+Welcome to our Argoneum masternode repository.
 Here you find guides like how to update your running masternode, how to setup a new masternode and some hints how to fix issues, which we heard about from our community.

-## Installing ARGO masternode:
+## Installing Argoneum masternode:

-To install a new ARGO masternode (including updates and sentinel), just download our script and execute it and follow steps showed in script.
+To install a new Argoneum masternode (including updates and sentinel), just download our script and execute it and follow steps showed in script.

 **Important:** Run this script as **_root_**, if you plan to run this script as non-root user, it may fails!\
 **Our script is tested on Ubuntu 16.04**

-`sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/Argo20/masternode/master/masternode-setup.sh)"`
+`sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/Argoneum/masternode/master/masternode-setup.sh)"`

 ## Issue with Wallet status **_WATCHDOG_EXPIRED_**